eerohele/blog.flowthing.me/posts/transducers.markdown

 ### `sequence`

 Use `sequence` whenever you need your transformation to produce an incrementally computed (technically not [lazy](https://www.braveclojure.com/core-functions-in-depth/#Lazy_Seqs), though) sequence.
-There are many situations where you want an incrementally computed sequence.
+You often want an incrementally computed sequence.
 One is when you need to use the transformation result more than once.
 Check out this example:

 ```clojure
 (def xs